j-c-cook/Cython-Wrapped-Cpp/README.md

 # Cython-Wrapped-Cpp
-This repository aims at introducing Cython, writing Cython functions and finally making C++ functions and classes available to be accessed directly from Python
+This repository aims at introducing Cython, writing Cython functions and finally making C++ functions and classes available to be accessed directly from Python.

+The README file begins with the simplest examples and works its way to more difficult examples.
+Please feel free to start an issue if there are any questions.

 To run the example files you will need to run the setup files first.
 ```